 Accident and emergency (A&E) negligence claims

-Accident and emergency claims are some of the most common medical negligence claims, with 2 million patients visiting the A&E department every month.
+Accident and emergency claims are some of the most common medical negligence claims.
 If you’ve been treated in A&E and your doctor was negligent, you could make an accident and emergency claim.
-Contact Express Solicitors to get started.

 The most important things to remember when taking legal action against the NHS are: